SAP/ui5-tooling/docs/pages/extensibility/CustomTasks.md

 ### Example: lib/tasks/generateMarkdownFiles.js

-The following code snippets shows an example how a task implementation could look like.
+The following code snippet shows an example of what a task implementation might look like.
 This task uses a generic "toMarkdown" library to transform text to [markdown](https://daringfireball.net/projects/markdown/) and writes out the newly created markdown files.

 ````javascript
 const path = require("path");